FerAguate/SmallRFunctions/README.md

 ```

 The argument of this function is:
 myfunction = character or string of characters with function names.
-If myfunction == 'all', all functions will be sourced.
+If myfunction == 'all', all functions in the repository will be loaded.